robertma96/centrate-necentrate-server/README.md

 NodeJS server for multiplayer game Centrate - Necentrate created with [Express.JS](https://expressjs.com/).

+The server code is all located in *app.js*.

 TODO: More about how the server works.

 To start the server: